Miraje/dropbear/README.md

 # dropbear
 Dropbear files compiled for the Juno-r2 board and to be used with OP-TEE OS.
+The use of dropbear makes the development of applications much easier as it is possible connect to the board by ssh and to send files by scp.

 Tested on Juno-r2 board at 15:39:32 WEST Tuesday, 9 August 2016.

 Note: For this to work it is needed to install `dropbear-bin`: `$ sudo apt install dropbear-bin`

 ## Compilation
-The binaries are already compiled.
+The binaries are already compiled it is NOT needed to follow this steps they are here just to indicate the process used.

 This were the steps followed:

 1. Download `buildroot-2016.02` to `Desktop`